aptise/peter_sslers/docs/Tests.md

     export SSL_LETSENCRYPT_API_VALIDATES=True

 Tests are done on a SQLite database as specified in `test.ini` .
- Do not edit `test.ini` though, instead create a `test_local.ini` file and set an environment variable to use that file.
-More info on this is available in the development readme file.

 `test_data/` contains the keys and Certificates used for testing